Up with People: 1970s - 1990s

-2000s - present
+2000s - 2024

 UWP suspended touring operations from 2000 until 2004.
 The program was rebranded with a more academic focus on the benefits of travel, volunteer service, performing arts, and leadership development with the sub-brand Worldsmart Leadership Program.
 Two years after its relaunch, the sub-brand was discontinued.
 Notable touring appearances during the 2000s were the Macy's Thanksgiving Day Parade, the United Nations Culture of Peace Forum at the UN Headquarters, the 400th Anniversary of Bermuda, and the 119th Tournament of Roses Parade in Pasadena, California.
 Notable performances during the 2010s were performing for Queen Silvia of Sweden at the Mentor Foundation Gala, Washington, DC; the 122nd Tournament of Roses Parade; and the 100th Anniversary of Kiwanis International in Indianapolis, Indiana.
 Former director Vernon C. Grigg III was hired as the president and CEO after the retirement of Dale Penny.
 Grigg was succeeded by Seema Srivastava as CEO in 2022.

+2025–present: Up with People Foundation

+In 2025, following the end of its touring cast model, Up with People launched the Up with People Foundation as a new phase of the organization.
+The Foundation shifted from operating international touring casts to supporting community-based projects and initiatives led by alumni and local leaders whose work aligns with the organization's mission.

+The Foundation supports projects focused on music, community connection, service, cultural understanding, and youth development.
+Through grants, partnerships, and other forms of support, it works with initiatives around the world that reflect the mission and values historically associated with Up with People.